Traditional Fishing Techniques Around the World

 The Environmental Benefits of Traditional Fishing

-Traditional fishing has many environmental benefits.
+The benefits of fishing using traditional methods has positive effects on the environment.
 It is usually done with small-scale equipment with little environmental impact.
 Traditional fishing also often uses alternative energy sources, such as wind and solar power.

 In addition, traditional fishing communities often have a strong knowledge of their local ecosystems.
 The knowledge is passed from generation to generation and connects people in the community.
 They are more likely to practice sustainable fishing methods.